joelcpinheiro/nginx_php_mysql/README.md

 CentOS 7 All in One Installation
 =========

-Install basic packages, Nginx, PHP with modules  and MySQL.
+Install basic packages and update OS, install Nginx, PHP 7.2 with modules and MySQL 5.6.48.

 Requirements
 ------------